|Holland 2002 vs Germany|

 This is my selection of the Dutch National Team for the World Cup Finals in 2002.

 Ajax won the UEFA Champions' League in 1995.
 That team was considered one of the greatest club teams ever assembled.
-The tournament also marked the beginning of a new Golden Generation for Holland.
+The tournament also marked the beginning of a new Golden Generation for Netherlands.
 The Dutch national team found successes at the World Cup Final 1998 and the European Championship in 2000, reaching the semi-final before getting eliminated by penalty shootouts.
 They were perceived to be a dark horse for the World Cup Finals in 2002.
 Unfortunately, they failed to qualify.
-Two years later, Holland also managed to reach the semifinal of Euro 2004.
+Two years later, Netherlands also managed to reach the semifinal of Euro 2004.
 So the code of the 2002 team reached three semifinals of a major tournament in a 6 year span.

 |Holland vs USA 2002|